ValentinaSanchezMelchor/TopoBrainX/README.md

 ## TopoBrainX
 This repository will include the to experiment to transform fMRI (or any timeseries data) into a combinatorial complex.
 These are the initial experiments and figures (no recent updates).
+The code here is the one used to construct the figures on the extented abstract accepted at the NeurReps Workshop 2025.
 The final code will be updated and made public once the the paper 'The Human Brain as a Combinatorial Complex' is published.
+The NetSim data is publicly available and can be accessed here: https://www.fmrib.ox.ac.uk/datasets/netsim/index.html.

 ## Project Structure